samuelth47/CalTrip-Client/NOVEMBEREVENTS.md

    of Grand Rapids in the presence of numerous parade-goers.
 The Art Van Santa Parade is the second largest in the state of Michigan.

 2. Illumizoo Wild Hues
-   Date: Monday, November 1, 2021 thru Sunday, November 14, 2021
+   Date: Monday, November 1, 2021 through Sunday, November 14, 2021
    Time: 9 AM - 6 PM
-   Description: The popular and engagin nighttime journey through the Zoo will have guests strolling through an illuminated landscape of nature drenched with rich lighting and sounds.
+   Description: The popular and engaging nighttime journey through the Zoo will have guests strolling through an illuminated landscape of nature drenched with rich lighting and sounds.
 The striking spectacle cycles thorugh creative imagery, music-synchronized animal displays, and animated motifs of moving light.
 Vibrant huess will transform the Zoo, enriching the appreciation of wildlife and wild places found all around us.

 3. Grand Rapids Comic-con
-   Date: Friday, November 12, 2021 thru Sunday November 14, 2021
+   Date: Friday, November 12, 2021 through Sunday November 14, 2021
    Time: 8 AM - 10 PM
-   Description: Comic-con packs Devos place with celebrity guests, cosplaying, and a huge vending hall and more.
+   Description: Comic-con packs Devos place with celebrity guests, cos-playing, and a huge vending hall and more.
 There is going to be a larger community than ever for this engaging event that is returning for the first time since 2019.